specialcanadian/stock-analysis/README.md

 ## Fig.2: Original code runtime for 2017 and 2018

   As we can see, the refactored code is about 0.4s faster than the original.
 The refactored code’s superior performance comes from removing a nested for loop.
+'''
+"Original Code"
+For i = 0 To 11
+       ticker = tickers(i)
+       totalVolume = 0
+       '5) loop through rows in the data Worksheets(yearValue).Activate
+       For j = 2 To RowCount
+'''

 ## Summary